Tulane Home Tulane Shield logo linking to site home page

 Portfolios & Auditions

-Any Tulane student can take visual or performing arts classes, audition for plays or ensembles, or take private lessons with an instructor without being a major or minor in that specific art.
+Here at Tulane, any student can take classes in arts or architecture, audition for plays or ensembles, or take private lessons with an instructor without being a major or minor in that specific area.
 With this in mind, we welcome the chance to see your past creative work as a way of strengthening your application to the university.
 No audition or portfolio is required for admission to the university, but the inclusion of a portfolio can only help your application, never hurt it.

 Submission Instructions

-Since portfolios are not required, there are no parameters about the content you can share with us.
 You are welcome to submit your portfolio in whatever form you choose, whether it be a link to a website, attached document, recording or video.
 Hard copy materials will not be accepted in any medium.
-All electronic submissions be uploaded to the “Optional Portfolio” section of your Green Wave Portal once you have completed the general admission application.
+All submissions should be uploaded to the “Optional Portfolio” section of your Green Wave Portal once you have completed the general admission application.
+You will be sent the login credentials to your Green Wave Portal after you submit your Common Application.
+Please wait until you receive these login credentials to submit your portfolio.

 Architecture

 All submissions should be uploaded to the “Optional Portfolio” section of your Green Wave Portal once you have completed the general admission application.
-If you are applying to Tulane via the Common App, you will be sent the login credentials to your Green Wave Portal after you submit your application.
-Please wait until you receive these login credentials to submit you portfolio, otherwise you will be prompted to complete a new application.
+You will be sent the login credentials to your Green Wave Portal after you submit your Common Application.
+Please wait until you receive these login credentials to submit your portfolio.

 Architecture Portfolio Award